 Your code is now ready to run.

-- Lastly, Run this code and notice the image below.
+- Run this code and notice the image below.

-As a result, contents from the “Test File” text file are exactly copied in the active sheet of the Excel workbook.
+Contents from the “Test File” text file are exactly copied into the active sheet of the Excel workbook.
 The columns are joined together to make appropriate spaces for long lines.
 Line breaks from the text files are represented as empty rows in the workbook.

 VBA Code Explanation